 Over $4,100,000 Granted To Our Community

-Mariner Sands Charity Week is seven packed days of special events that often raise approximately $300,000 worth of hope and help for seven Martin County charities.
+Mariner Sands Charity Week is seven packed days in March of special events that raises approximately $300,000 worth of hope and help for seven Martin County charities.
 Our residents give their time, talents, and treasure during Charity Week and their time and talents during the rest of the year when they volunteer at the “Focus Charities”

 Thousands of children and adults will be fed, sheltered, protected, and have a chance to do better in school this year due to the generosity of the Mariner Sands residents.